An Annotated Graph Model with Differential Degree Heterogeneity for Directed Networks: Theory

 \subsection{Model selection consistency}

 In this section we study under which conditions our estimator \eqref{Eq: Penalized llhd with covariates} identifies the correct subset of active variables $S_0$.
 Our main result, Theorem \ref{Thm: main result model selection}, is that under the appropriate conditions, our estimator $\hat{\theta}$ will correctly exclude all the truly inactive parameters and correctly include all those truly active parameters whose value exceeds a certain threshold.
-The latter "$\vartheta$-min"-condition is typical for model selection in high-dimensional logistic regression type problems \citep[e.g.]{Ravikumar:2010, Chen:etal:19}.
+The latter minimal signal condition is typical for model selection \citep[e.g.]{Ravikumar:2010, Chen:etal:19}.